 A persistent identifier (PID) is a unique and permanent digital reference that makes it possible to find and reuse digital material.
 PIDs are used to reference digital objects such as documents, web pages, and files.

-Every dataset that is deposited and made accessible at SND has a specific type of persistent identifier called a Digital Object Identifier (DOI).
+Every dataset that is deposited and made accessible with SND has a specific type of persistent identifier called a Digital Object Identifier (DOI).
 This helps ensure correct citation of the research and to show which version of the data has been used.
 In order to publish material based on these datasets in a journal, it is often a requirement that the research data are accessible and equipped with a PID.

 The SND DataCite membership

 As a member of DataCite, SND is able to provide a DOI prefix to Swedish authorities and institutions that work with preserving and making research data accessible.
-This is regulated in DataCite’s Business Models Principles (Chapter 4).
+This is regulated in the DataCite Business Models Principles (Chapter 4).
 As the process of assigning a DOI requires a certain amount of metadata for every object, it may, depending on the data type, be more appropriate to use another type of PID.
-Other common types of PID are available through ePIC (handle), KB (urn:nbn) (in Swedish only), and CDL (ARK).
+Other common types of PIDs are available through ePIC (handle), KB (urn:nbn) (in Swedish only), and CDL (ARK).